Law leather

 Resolved by the General Assembly of the State of Ohio, That the supervisor of public printing, be authorized to have the full edition of said first volume bound in good law leather and suitably lettered on the back.

-In the 1880s, the Philadelphia publisher Blakiston offered many of its medical text in a choice of "cloth", "medical sheep", and "law leather" bindings.
+In the 1880s, the Philadelphia publisher Blakiston offered many of its medical texts in a choice of "cloth", "medical sheep", and "law leather" bindings.